BCIT-SSD-2020-21/industry-project-checkmarks/README.md

 ### Trademark Application work flow

 -   User Clicks on Register Trademark from the main webpage.
--   User is dierect to a multi-page form.
+-   User is directed to a multi-page form.
 -   User uses "Goods and Services" selector to add various government pre-approved goods and/or services to the User's application.
 Based on selected goods/services, the government application fee is automatically adjusted.
 -   User completes multi-page form and is direct to a payment page.
 -   user complets payment, pamemnt held in lawyers's trust account until application is complete.